Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 2. Collect reliable primary data

+Data must come from product technical specifications, packaging suppliers and ERP and logistics systems.
 Estimates without traceability increase the risk of penalties.

-3. Correctly classify materials and categories
+3. Classify materials and categories correctly

 4. Validate consistency with other reporting

-What is the relationship between RPP, circular economy, and CSRD?
+What is the relationship between RPP, circular economy and CSRD?

 Penalties for non-compliance with the RPP

-• Correction requirements
+• Correction requirements.

-• Risk of exclusion from public procurement processes
+• Risk of exclusion from public tenders.

 Preventive compliance is always less costly than corrective action.